MIRIPP/VaccumCleanBot-Arduino/README.md

 ## Getting Started

+- Mount the vacuum cleaner on the tank chassies
 - Wire the components like shown in the Wiring Diagram
 - Upload the code to your Arduino board
 - Install the "Bluetooth RC Controller" App on your Phone (only for manual driving)
 - Connect your Phone via Bluetooth to the HC05 Moduel  (only for manual driving)

+## Demo

 Feel free to add any additional information, instructions, or acknowledgements as necessary.
 Good luck with your project!